-Welsh roofing slates were brought to the area in the 1850s, and these have been used extensively in the village.
+Welsh roofing slates became widely affordable in the 1850s, following construction of the railways, after which they were used extensively in the village.
+Their use allowed the pitch of roofs to be reduced from around 50 degrees - necessary for thatch or clay tile - to around 30 degrees.
 Cheaper corrugated iron and asbestos cement roofs gradually replaced thatch, especially during the 1930s depression.
-More recently an increasing number have reinstated the thatch.
+More recently an increasing number of roofs have had thatch reinstated.